robinbryce/benchblock/README.md

 # blockbench

 Tools to explore the performance characteristics of different etherum/quorum private network deployments.
+Emphasis is given to fast creation and re-configuration of different shaped networks.
 Read "bench" as in work/bench rather than bench/mark.

-Current features
+Features

 * Single command to deploy a network based on ibft, raft or rrr[^1]
 * Loadtesting tool with output to chainhammer compatible db format
 * Single command performance graph generation & reports (markdown, jupytext, papermill)
+* VScode debugging of nodes in compose based networks (as remote via delve)
-* VScode remote debug support for docker-compose hosted nodes running from volume mounted source checkout.
+* Directly running geth/quorum nodes from sources (go run on volume mounted sources)
+* discovery enabled networks with bootnodes (rrr only for now)

 Please note the jupyter charting support owes much to the [chainhammer](https://github.com/drandreaskrueger/chainhammer/blob/master/README.md) project, which also supports a broader range of ledgers.
 Please do consider whether that project better suites your needs.

+There are a number of projects listed at [awesome-quorum](https://github.com/ConsenSys/awesome-quorum) which cover similar (and more) ground.

 [^1]: A pre-alpha implementation of this [paper](https://arxiv.org/pdf/1804.07391.pdf) for go-ethereum.
 Testing and development of which was a key motivation for this project.